Consequences of a DUI / OVI

 Were you recently arrested for alleged drunk driving in Central Ohio?
 Do not assume that a conviction is automatic.

-Brian Joslyn of Joslyn Law Firm is an experienced Columbus DUI attorney who helps clients in communities throughout Franklin County, Madison County, Delaware County, Licking County, Fairfield County, and Pickaway County obtain the best possible outcomes in OVI cases.
+Brian Joslyn of Joslyn Law Firm is an experienced Cincinnati DUI attorney who helps clients in communities throughout Hamilton County, Greene County, Butler County, Franklin County, Clinton County, and Clermont County obtain the best possible outcomes in OVI cases.
 You can have him provide a thorough evaluation of your case by calling (513) 339-6289 right now to set up a free consultation.

 - Will I have to go to prison if I’m convicted of drunk driving?

 - Do I have to tell potential employers about my OVI conviction?

 - Where can I learn more about DUI penalties in Ohio?

 The possible criminal penalties for DUI offenses depend on a number of factors.
 In addition to previous convictions, an alleged offender’s blood alcohol concentration (BAC) or refusal to submit to testing may trigger enhanced penalties.

 The general maximum sentences for each offense classification in Ohio are as follows: